la3lma/focusstack/README.md

 * Use the blurriness mapp to make a 3D density map of the object being imaged (a bombination of thresholding and "Marching Cubes" I presume.

 * Make a 3D model of the object that can be displayed in a browser with OpenGL and/or be printed by a 3D printer.

+# Current TODO

+* Look at the blurriness maps.
+There are some bugs there, they should be removed (centering of blocks).
+* Look at the distribution of blurrinesses in  an image.
+Apply some statistics techniques.
+* Think about making a smaller subset of the scorpion stack that can be used for development work (e.g. a 50x50   slice through the stack.
+*  Read files in a more efficient manner (less conversions/duplications).
+*  See if the process can more clearly be described as a map/reduce process.
+* Think about setting up an automatically generated experiment to compare various algorithm parameters.

 ## More references on how to do focus stacking